Phando/CR_Animation_Nodes/README.md

 These nodes include some features similar to Deforum, and also some new ideas.

-This is the first drop of 20 nodes.
+This is a beta release of the first 25 nodes.
 A further 35 nodes are currently in development.
-The next drop will include keyframe level schedulers.
+The next drops will include image cyclers and keyframe level schedulers.

 If you would like to contribute to this project with suggestions or feedback then please DM me on the AI Revolution discord, or add issues or feature requests here on Github.